Bangalore Military School

-RIMC (established in 1922), 5 RIMs and various Sainik Schools contribute 30% to 40% to various training academies of the Armed Forces.
+RIMC (established in 1922), 5 RMSs and various Sainik Schools contribute 30% to 40% to various training academies of the Armed Forces.
 RIMC and RMS (Rashtriya Military School which were formerly called Royal Indian Military Schools) were established by the government after the World War I to Indianise the British Colonial Military in India by providing western style education with the aim to prepare the potential pool of future military officers.
 Oldest private military school is Bhonsala Military School established in 1937, which is not a RMS.

 History

 Bangalore Military School is one of the Rashtriya Military Schools (RMS).
 All RMS, under the direct control of Directorate General of Military Training (DGMT), are Category 'A' military training institutes at par with Rashtriya Indian Military College (RIMS) and National Defence Academy.

 In 1946, Bangalore Military School was established under the name King George VI Royal Indian Military College, Bangalore (KGRIMC Bangalore) by taking a nucleus of 100 south Indian Boys, 50 from KGRIMC Jullundhar and 50 from KGRIMC Ajmer.
 During World War II, the site of present school was used as a convalescent home for British troops.
 Lt Col RHD Ross of the 8th Punjab Regiment, later transferred to RAEC was the first Commandant.
 In 1948, Lt Col Ross retired and left for UK.
 His place was taken by Maj TW King the first Indian Officer in Command.
 In Lt Col TW King's time civilian masters began to be appointed.

 The primary aim of the RMS is to prepare students for the All India Senior Secondary School Certificate Examination of the Central Board of Secondary Education, New Delhi.
 The school also prepares boys who wish to join the Indian Armed Forces for the entrance examination of National Defence Academy.
 Boys between the age of 10–12 years are eligible for admission to school from Class VI onward.
 Alumni of the five RMS are known as Georgians after their founder father.